 The new Dubey & Schaldenbrand Grand Shar DB (ref.
-GSAR-ST-BKW-LS) automatic chronograph wristwatch that the Swiss-based watchmaker is going to pull the proverbial wraps off during the upcoming Baselworld 2011 trade show offers a time-proven Swiss made movement in a mildly oversized, yet ergonomically shaped case.
+GSAR-ST-BKW-LS) chronograph that the Swiss-based watchmaker is going to pull the proverbial wraps off during the upcoming Baselworld 2011 trade show offers a time-proven Swiss-made automatic movement in a mildly oversized, yet ergonomically shaped case.

 While this new “Grand Shar DB” collection with its unusual design probably won’t enjoy an instant success among millions of enthusiasts, I am almost positive that the same unusual design will let them attract attention of serious customers who are mature enough to buy a watch that is actually interesting instead of yet another Rolex.

-Judging by the corporate web-site, at the time of writing this brief review the watch will be available not only in a stainless steel case (pictured,) which is going to be a mass-produced job, but also in a limited edition yellow gold (150 pieces) and steel with its bezel adorned with 45 ceramic baguettes (50 pieces.)
+Judging by the corporate website, at the time of writing this brief review the collection will be available not only in a stainless steel case (pictured,) which is going to be a mass-produced job, but also in a limited edition yellow gold (150 pieces) and steel with its bezel adorned with 45 ceramic baguettes (50 pieces.)

 Beating inside the large 44 mm case is the well-known ETA Valjoux 7750 caliber.
-Very popular both among watchmakers all over the world and the watch buying crowd, the natural-born chronograph movement offers superb reliability, easy serviceability and adequate accuracy.
+Very popular both among watchmakers and enthusiasts, the natural-born chronograph movement offers superb reliability, easy serviceability, and adequate accuracy.

-It must be noted, however, that the choice of movement somewhat diminishes long-term value of the watch, since timekeepers powered by standard calibers are rarely popular among serious collectors and tend to lose their value over time.
+It must be noted, however, that the choice of movement somewhat diminishes the long-term value of the Grand Shar DB, since timekeepers powered by standard calibers are rarely popular among serious collectors and tend to lose their value over time.

-As you can see on the photo, the watch is stylistically close to the new Dubey & Schaldenbrand Grand Dome DT chronograph watch.
+As you can see in the photo, the watch is stylistically close to their new Grand Dome DT chronograph.
 Although its dial layout is more standard, the theme of intersecting circles is still supported here.
 The presence of stylized Roman numerals makes the dial look just a trifle busy, but also increases the Grand Shar DB’s legibility.
-The sword-shaped hour and minute hands are coated with white Superluminova making it easier to tell time in darkness.
+The sword-shaped hour and minute hands are coated with white Superluminova making it easier to tell the time in darkness.

-There is still no info on the timekeeper’s price, but it will surely be quite expensive*.
+There is still no info on the timekeeper’s price, but it will surely be expensive*.

 See also: Louis Moinet Geograph Limited Edition